Core Idea

 What Flows Through the Hub

-• Upward (team → leadership): Ground truth, capacity signals, quality of execution, team concerns and morale
+• Upward (team → leadership): Ground truth, capacity signals, quality of execution, team concerns

 • Lateral (cross-functional): Peer coordination, shared understanding of dependencies, negotiated trade-offs